Didi (footballer, born 1928): Later years

+He would marry two times throughout his life.
+His son Bibi who also played as a professional footballer would come from his first marriage to his first wife, Maria Luíza do Espírito Santo.

 In October 2000, he was inducted into the FIFA Hall of Champions.
 By this time he was quite ill and died the following year in Rio de Janeiro, at the age of 72, after contracting pneumonia from complications arising from intestinal cancer.